 Cephalocereus pasacanus, Cereus pasacana, Echinopsis formosissima, Echinopsis pasacana

 Echinopsis atacamensis subsp. pasacana is a large cactus with a columnar habit, sometimes branching to become tree-like, distinguishing this subspecies from Echinopsis atacamensis subsp. atacamensis, which is usually unbranched and less tall.
 The stems are cylindrical, up to 33 feet (10 m) tall, and up to 2.6 feet (80 cm) in diameter.
-Flowers are rose-white, up to 6 inches (15 cm) long, and born from spring to summer on the stems' sides.
+Flowers are rose-white, up to 6 inches (15 cm) long, and appear from spring to summer on the sides of the stems.
 The edible fruits are dark green, densely covered with hairs, and up to 2 inches (5 cm) long.

 How to Grow and Care